Eclipse Overview - GLOBE Observer

 What is GLOBE Eclipse?

-GLOBE Observer Eclipse is a temporary tool in the GLOBE Observer app (details about downloading the app) that will help you document air temperature and clouds during an eclipse.
+GLOBE Eclipse is a temporary tool in the GLOBE Observer app (details about downloading the app) that will help you document air temperature and clouds during an eclipse.
 The tool is not visible in the app on a regular basis, but is only opened up when a solar eclipse is happening somewhere in the world.
 The Eclipse tool will prompt you to take air temperature measurements using a meteorological thermometer, as well as taking regular observations of sky conditions using the Clouds tool, and an observation with the Land Cover tool to characterize the vegetation near the data collection site.
 For more details about equipment needed, how to take observations, and frequently asked questions, visit the Taking Observations page.
 Our Resource Library includes additional activities, references and videos.
 In addition, additional resources (including presentation slides) for facilitators leading a program related to the eclipse can be found in the eclipse section of the Toolkit for Informal Educators.

 Image source: GLOBE School Colegio Fasta Villa Eucarística in Argentina, taken during the July 2019 eclipse.